-SCE continues to believe that a third billing determinant should be considered: number of service meters.
+SCE previously indicated a belief that a third billing determinant should be considered: number of service meters.
 This third billing determinant would allow for an equitable assessment of costs that are not based on either energy or demand.
 An example would be costs expended for vegetation management that are driven by the geo-spatial expanse of the transmission network more so than the demand or energy needs provided by the system.
+SDG&E submitted feedback that supports this previous SCE recommendation: SDG&E proposes that 20% of the HV-TRR be allocated to PTOs based on the number of end-use meters served by each PTO.
+The remaining 80% of the HV-TRR would be allocated between peak load and end-use energy consumption using each PTO's load factor as described in the CAISO's current proposal.

-The ISO agrees that it may be appropriate to reflect this concept of assessing costs that are not based on energy or demand in the TAC rate structure to the extent possible; however the inclusion of some level of fixed charges for customer meters in the rate design will be complex to determine and justify.
+The ISO appreciates the suggestions for this additional concepts however continues to respond similarly to the previous response to SCE on this issue.
+The ISO agrees that it may be appropriate to reflect this concept of assessing costs that are not based on energy or demand in the TAC rate structure to the extent possible.
+However the inclusion of some level of fixed charges for customer meters in the rate design will be complex to determine and justify.
 While it seems relatively straightforward to incorporate a billing determinant based on total number of service meters, the ISO believes that is too unclear how it could actually determine a factual, analytical based approach to establish the correct level of cost recovery to be applied to this potential additional fixed charge type of billing determinant.
 While the ISO agrees that these concepts do have merit and this will become a larger issue as the number of behind the meter solar installations continues to expand, the ISO does not believe it would appropriate to include these additional components in the TAC rate structure modifications under this initiative due to the difficulty in determining and justifying an appropriate identification of the correct cost allocation of this potential elements.
-Moreover, the ISO is concerned that including this additional billing determinant could create irrational incentives to increase service meters solely for its effect on billing determinants.
+Moreover, the ISO is concerned that including this additional billing determinants.